yu-cheng-kuo-28/leetcode-doc-cpp/README.md

 # leetcode-doc-cpp
-Maybe not the most succinct solutions, but straightforward and still competitive in terms of time &amp; space complexity. **Only recorded** the solutions I came up with were quite different from others.
+Solutions that are straightforward and share roughly the same time and space complexity as the best solutions.
+They also come with the thought processes.

-For concise solutions, refer to the open source project <a href="https://github.com/doocs/leetcode/tree/main/solution">leetcode</a> by doocs.
+For the best solutions, refer to the open source project <a href="https://github.com/doocs/leetcode/tree/main/solution">leetcode</a> by doocs on GitHub.